gaurav-gogia/aoiflux/content/posts/mediacnn/index.md

 ---
 weight: 1
-title: "When CNNs are not mean't to be detectives"
+title: "When CNNs are not meant to be detectives"
 date: 2022-12-11T21:57:40+08:00
 lastmod: 2022-12-11T16:45:40+08:00
 draft: false
 author: "Gaurav Gogia"
 authorLink: "https://linkedin.com/in/gaurav-gogia"
-description: "When CNNs are not mean't to be detectives"
+description: "When CNNs are not meant to be detectives"

 tags: ["Forensics", "Multimedia", "Deep Learning", "CNN", "Computer Vision"]
 categories: ["Forensics"]